davidlares/oauth2-doorkeeper/README.md

   `/api/courses` just return a title and description combo for dummy courses.

-   This endpoint should be protected by Doorkeeper and should be accessed with an valid `access_token`
+   Doorkeeper should protect this endpoint and should be accessed with an valid `access_token`

 ## Emulating Clients